 Let’s assume they each have $10,000 to invest each and every year from 1990 to 2015.
-For simplicity sake, they diversify into the same 4 asset classes: Cash, global equities, Canadian equities, and bonds.
+For simplicity’s sake, they diversify into the same 4 asset classes: Cash, global equities, Canadian equities, and bonds.
 Let’s further assume that they also take an unsophisticated approach to diversification and simply divide the portfolio by 4.
-There is $2500 invested into each of the 4 asset classes.
+There is $2500 invested in each of the 4 asset classes.
 Finally, let’s say the four brothers buy the exact same investments.

 - Sam, the do it again man, decides to stick with the original plan and invest the $10,000 into the same investments in the same proportion as the first year.
-This means, he puts in $2500 into each of the 4 asset classes every year no matter what happens the previous year.
+This means he puts in $2500 into each of the 4 asset classes every year no matter what happens the previous year.

-- Chase on the other hand decides that he is going to invest the $10,000 into the investment that did the best.
+- Chase, on the other hand, decides that he is going to invest the $10,000 into the investment that did the best.
 As a result, Chase’s entire $10,000 went into cash the second year because of the poor market performance.
 Every year, Chase decides he will continue to buy his best performing investment.

 - Ernie did the total opposite to Chase in everything in life and investing was going to be no exception.
 Ernie decided that rather than buying the best performing investment in the portfolio, he was going to buy the big loser of the year.
 Ernie puts his $10,000 into global equities with a -16.4% loss.
 Ernie continues to chase the loser year after year.

 - Finally, Jake decided to take a fourth and different strategy from the other brothers.
 Jake decides to rebalance the portfolio to the same mix as the original.
-For example after the first year, Jake still invests the $10,000 into all 4 different asset classes but the amount he invests into each asset class depends on how much is needed to bring it back to the original mix.
+For example after the first year, Jake still invests the $10,000 into all 4 different asset classes but the amount he invests in each asset class depends on how much is needed to bring it back to the original mix.
 Specifically, in the second year, Jake invests the $10,000 as follows:

 - Cash $2146.25